getmemoryapp/getmemoryapp.github.io/_features/03-secure.md

 Memory is a desktop app that stores all information locally on your machine.
 This keeps your data private and only accessible by you.

 Memory works by indexing your browser history and storing it on your computer.
-Apart from keeping your data  private this also enables search to be fast!
+Apart from keeping your data  private this also makes search fast!